Skip to content

 Editorial review

 HubSpot is an AI-powered customer platform that unifies marketing, sales, customer service, content management, and operations software in a single system.
 Built around a free CRM, it provides tools for email marketing, lead management, pipeline tracking, live chat, ticketing, website building, and workflow automation.
 HubSpot organizes its products into five Hubs, Marketing, Sales, Service, Content, and Operations, that share a common contact database and reporting layer.
-The platform serves over 228,000 customers across 135 countries, from startups using the free tools to enterprises running complex multi-touch attribution.
-Its App Marketplace offers 1,600+ integrations with tools like Salesforce, Slack, and Shopify.
+The platform serves a large number of customers across many countries, from startups using the free tools to enterprises running complex multi-touch attribution.
+Its App Marketplace offers numerous integrations with tools like Salesforce, Slack, and Shopify.

 Available on: Web